-Navigating these tight deadlines means knowing exactly what your options are.
+You need to understand your available choices when you have limited time to work with.
 For a broader look, this comprehensive guide on stopping the foreclosure process can be an invaluable resource.

 The Three Paths to Halting an Auction